SIMON HEPWORTH

 Theatre credits include: Absolute Hell (National Theatre); Antony & Cleopatra (Chichester Festival Theatre); Twelfth Night (Bristol Old Vic); La Cage aux Folles, Mother Of Him (Park); The Lion in Winter (Theatre Royal Haymarket); The Winter’s Tale, The Deep Blue Sea (Royal & Derngate); The Rivals (Compass); A Midsummer Night’s Dream, Macbeth (Arundel Festival/ Tour); John Cleese’s Bang Bang (After Feydeau), Romeo & Juliet (Mercury, Colchester); King Lear (Guildford), Mario & the Magician (Almeida).

-Television credits include: recurring role as Randall, Chief of Staff Downing St. in The Diplomat Season 2 (Netflix), Miss Austen (BBC) directed by BAFTA-winning filmmaker Aisling Walsh, Brassic, This England (Sky), Endeavour, Fearless, Foyle’s War, Law and Order UK, Wallis & Edward, Inspector Morse, Casualty, EastEnders, Emmerdale, Coronation Street, Trial and Retribution, The Royal, and The Young Indiana Jones Chronicles (Lucasfilm).
+Television credits include: recurring role as Randall, Chief of Staff Downing St. in The Diplomat Season 2 (Netflix), Brassic, Miss Austen (BBC) directed by BAFTA-winning filmmaker Aisling Walsh, Brassic, This England (Sky), Endeavour, Fearless, Foyle’s War, Law and Order UK, Wallis & Edward, Inspector Morse, Casualty, EastEnders, Emmerdale, Coronation Street, Trial and Retribution, The Royal, and The Young Indiana Jones Chronicles (Lucasfilm).

 Film credits include: Walking With The Enemy, Sink, Love’s Kitchen, The Holly Kane Experiment, and The Walker, directed by Paul Schrader.